yeroc-sebrof/azure-devops-mcp/CONTRIBUTING.md

 Thank you for your interest in contributing to the Azure DevOps MCP Server!
 Your participation—whether through discussions, reporting issues, or suggesting improvements—helps us make the project better for everyone.

+## 🏆 Expectations

+As noted in the `README.md`, we aim to keep the tools in this MCP Server simple and focused on specific scenarios.
+If you wish to contribute or suggest new tools, please keep this in mind.
+We do not plan to introduce complex tools that require extensive logic.
+Our goal is to provide a straightforward abstraction layer over the REST API to accomplish targeted tasks.

 ## 🪲 Bugs and feature requests

 Before submitting a new issue or suggestion, please search the existing issues to check if it has already been reported.
 If you find a matching issue, upvote (👍) it and consider adding a comment describing your specific scenario or requirements.
 This helps us prioritize based on community impact.